Nov. 30, 2022

 Mizrahi and Kellaway use the term “motor automatisms” to describe paroxysmal behaviors such as irregular and disconjugate ocular movements, eye-opening, chewing, oral-buccal movements, and peculiar extremity movements.
 Not all of them will have an EEG correlate, so the diagnosis will depend on EEG findings.

-The International League Against Epilepsy (ILAE) Task Force on Neonatal Seizures was established in 2014 and proposed a neonatal seizure framework that can be integrated into the ILAE classification of the epilepsies (72).
-The framework uses the same categories and terminology of the current ILAE seizure classification but is adapted to neonates and emphasizes the role of the EEG in the diagnosis (17).
-The clinical seizure was described as either clonic, tonic, myoclonic, automatisms, epileptic spasms, autonomic, or sequential (72).
+The International League Against Epilepsy (ILAE) Task Force on Neonatal Seizures was established in 2014 and developed a neonatal seizure framework that can be integrated into the ILAE classification of the epilepsies (69).
+The framework uses the same categories and terminology of the current ILAE seizure classification but is adapted to neonates and emphasizes the role of the EEG in the diagnosis (16).
+The clinical seizure was described as either clonic, tonic, myoclonic, automatisms, epileptic spasms, autonomic, or sequential (69).
 A sequential seizure was used when there was no predominant seizure type and the clinical features occurred in a sequence.
-Once the seizure is appropriately classified, the clinical seizure can be used to identify the presumed etiology (Nunes, 2019).
+Once the seizure is appropriately classified, the clinical seizure can be used to identify the presumed etiology (59).
+Early identification of the seizure semiology can help guide workup and treatment.
+Tonic seizures are associated with channelopathies and are often controlled with sodium channel blocking antiseizure medication (09).

 The patient is a product of a twin gestation (twin B) born at 38 weeks via vaginal delivery, with Apgar scores of 0, 2, and 4.
 At delivery, she was described as depressed, floppy, and pale.
 She met criteria for brain cooling, and the head cooling protocol was initiated.
 An hour after birth, she was noted to have abnormal twitching of her mouth; therefore, she was loaded with phenobarbital 20 mg/kg.
 An EEG was obtained, and she was noted to have an electroclinical seizure arising in the right frontal region.
 Clinically, she was having irregular tonic leg movements associated with the discharge.
 Phenobarbital was pushed to a level of 40 mcg/ml.
 During the rewarming, she continued to have electrographic seizure patterns.
 She was then loaded with fosphenytoin, and the 24-hour EEG did not reveal any electrographic or electroclinical seizures.
 She was tapered off the fosphenytoin while she was in the NICU and was given a phenobarbital taper schedule on discharge.